The reasoned culture of the vine

 • Bird communities

-Installed and maintained by a partner organization, Pleins Rayons , 90 nesting boxes are placed around the vineyard.
+Installed and maintained by a partner organization, Pleins Rayons , more than 100 nesting boxes are arranged around the vineyard.
 They favor the nesting of tree swallows and bluebirds, birds in significant decline in Quebec.
 Each of these insectivores can consume more than 1,000 insects per day, during the nesting period.

 • Presence of bats